Yellow-crowned night heron: Conservation status and measures

 The yellow-crowned night heron is generally not considered a threatened species, as the population size is very large, its range is wide and it has a stable trend.
 Its status with the IUCN is of Least Concern, meaning no conservation action is required across the species' range.
-However, this status changes in some specific geographic locations, such as Indiana, where the yellow-crowned night heron is considered endangered, Pennsylvania, Illinois and Kentucky where it is classified as Threatened, and Virginia, where it is classified as Special Concern.
+However, this status changes in some specific geographic locations, such as Indiana, Illinois, Pennsylvania, and Delaware, where the yellow-crowned night heron is considered state-endangered, Kentucky where it is classified as Threatened, and Virginia, where it is classified as "Very High Conservation Need".
 As such, some conservation measures are taken locally, but the conservation of the yellow-crowned night heron is usually simply included in broader projects, especially those that aim for wetland conservation.

 The yellow-crowned night heron was introduced in the Bermudas in the end of the 1970s as a means of biological control against land crabs, which were considered a pest as were digging holes in the golf courses and the population went out of control after the closely related Bermuda night heron went extinct in the 1600s.
 As yellow-crowned night herons are opportunistic feeders, not specialist feeders like the Bermuda night heron which have since decimated native land crab populations and have been observed predating endemic and critically endangered Bermuda rock lizards.

 In culture

-In 2019, the yellow-crowned night heron was named the official bird of the City of Houston, Texas.
+In September 2019, the yellow-crowned night heron was named the official bird of the City of Houston, Texas.

+In September 2025, the yellow-crowned night heron was named the official bird of the City of Bayonne, New Jersey.